top of page

 The Tankless Was The First American Water Heater

-Edwin Ruud's proof of patent as shown was dated Dec.
+Edwin Ruud's proof of patent, as shown, was dated Dec.
 30, 1890

 Edwin Ruud Inventer.jpg